Dietz, 1909

 By the time of the above photos, Dietz had 2 churches, 2 schools, a company store, 2 saloons, a pool hall,

 a union hall, and a hotel.
-Today, the towns are ghost towns.
+Today Dietz is a ghost town.

 |